interactive-fiction-class/interactive-fiction-class.github.io/homeworks/alexa_action_castle/alexa-action-castle.md

 For this homework you will re-implement your Action Castle game from [Homework 1](/homeworks/text-adventure-game/text-adventure-game.html) but in the form of a "Skill" for Amazon Alexa.
 You will be able to reuse a lot of the code you wrote in Homework 1, but the focus of this homework will be to implement your _intent request_ using Alexa Intents and the _Command Parser_ by creating Alexa Request Handlers.
 You can use the original Action Castle game, or if you want to be creative, you can implement any other interactive fiction game you would like.
 We will play all of your games and give full credit if there are no errors in the flow of the game.

-### Starter code

-We have provided [starter code for an Alexa adventure game](https://github.com/interactive-fiction-class/interactive-fiction-class.github.io/raw/71a272ddeb413a8c399f37f1a527c77d771509a1/homeworks/alexa_action_castle/lambda.zip).
-You are free to modify it however you want and bring in any dependencies you feel will be useful, but do not forget to add them to `requirements.txt`.

 ### Definitions

 Before we explain what you will be doing, there are first some Alexa-specific terms we need define.